Types of Life Insurance Plans and their Benefits

 As the name suggests, the whole life policy provides life-covers until the person is alive*.
 It also gives survival benefits to the policyholders.
-This comes with an option to partially withdraw the insured sum.
-The policyholder can also borrow sum against the policy.
+This plan comes with an option to withdraw the insured sum partially.
+The policyholder can again borrow sum against the policy.

 Benefits: With the promise of lifelong protection, the policy also provides the opportunity to leave behind for heirs.
-Life is uncertain and traditionally people consider property as the only thing to save for the the dependents.
-But whole life policy can be one of the way of safeguarding your dependant’s future by planning a corpus for legacy policy for them.
+Life is uncertain, and traditionally people consider property as the only thing to save for the dependents.
+But whole life policy can be one way of safeguarding your dependant's future by planning a corpus for legacy policy for them.

 6. Annuity/ Pension Plan

 This policy plan provides life-cover and financial security after retirement.
-The premium is accumulated as assets and is given to the policyholder as a monthly income by way of an annuity or lump sum depending on the instruction of insured.
-Pension plans have a great feature called Joint Life Last survior where the policy holder gets a defined amount of pension, the same amount is given to his spouse and a corpus is given to the dependants after the spouse's death
+The premium is accumulated as assets and given to the policyholder as a monthly income by way of an annuity or lump sum depending on the insured's instruction.
+Pension plans have a great feature called Joint Life Last-survivor where the policyholder gets a defined amount of pension, the same amount is given to his spouse, and a corpus is given to the dependants after the spouse's death.

 Benefits: The policy helps to build a corpus after retirement and provides financial independence.

 *Until the age of 99 or even 100 years